dserveroriginal/mufor/README.md

 # file formatter

+# DO NOT USE THIS PROJECT YET, IT'S NOT READY FOR USE AND IS GARBO (I'm working on it)

 This project started as a music file formatter with some special sauce that helps you organize your downloaded music files, but now idk what it is anymore.

 ## Features